billthan/BigWeather/README.md

 # BigWeather (Java, Windows)
 A interactive Windows application that will implement location based weather updates.
 Includes statistical analysis tools for weather over a range of dates.
 This project is ongoing planning and features are continually added/removed.
-The project blog is located on my personal [website](https://billthan.dev/bigweather.html)

 # Major Update 4 ([US2.0](https://github.com/billthan/BigWeather/tree/US2.0), InProgress)